Build an Exit Intent Lightbox on the Cart Page

 4. Configure the height and width of the lightbox container, and then input into Lightbox ID a unique ID to differentiate the lightbox you're creating from other lightboxes.
 For this use case, Display Frequency should be Once per session.
 Finally, toggle Open lightbox on mouseout to YES.

-View of the Details tab in Action Builder, with the Lightbox Width, Lightbox Height, Lightbox ID fields, the Display Frequency selector set to 'Once per session,' and the 'Open lightbox on mouseout' toggle set to 'YES'
+View of the Details tab of an Exit Intent HTML Lightbox action, with the Lightbox width, Lightbox height, Lightbox ID fields, the Display Frequency selector, and the 'Open lightbox on mouseout' toggle

-If you want to restrict or limit when the lightbox fires, you can configure the Ignore mouse exiting... settings to disregard specific parts of the viewport.
-Doing so is useful if you want the lightbox to fire only if a site visitor moves out of the viewport at a specific place, such as near a close or exit button, instead of when they navigate to another window that may be adjacent to it.
-These settings are optional.
+5. To restrict or limit when the lightbox fires, optionally configure the Ignore mouse exiting... settings to disregard specific parts of the viewport.
+Doing so is useful if you want the lightbox to fire only if a customer moves out of the viewport at a specific place, such as near a close or exit button, instead of when they navigate to another window that may be adjacent to it.

 View of the Details tab in Action Builder, with the 'Ignore mouse exiting on left' toggle, 'Ignore mouse exiting on right' toggle, 'Ignore mouse exiting on top' toggle, and 'Ignore mouse exiting on bottom' toggle all set to 'NO'